project-meltdown/md-repo-spec/SPEC.md

 ### Long names

-The readme and other `.md` files must contain a long name that is just a description of what the project does alongside the name(if it isnt already a descriptive name).
+The readme and other `.md` files must contain a long name that is just a description of what the project does alongside the name(if it isn't already a descriptive name).

-These long names are in **Title Case**
+These long names are in **Title Case**.

 ## Versioning

-While the exact versioning scheme to use is dependant of what the project is, we reccomend a Major-Minor-Patch system with or without codenames.
+While the exact versioning scheme to use depends on what the project is, we recommend a Major-Minor-Patch system with or without codenames.

 A custom versioning scheme may be defined under the `Versioning` heading of `README.md`